 Several respondents said that their employer didn’t support or even allow remote working, especially for full-time positions.
 Others also said that their commute was too long and that the options for remote work were too limited.

-Bottom line is that flexibility around where and when they can work is important to a lot of people and, in reality, this is closely related to micromanagement and autonomy.
+Flexibility around where and when they can work is important to a lot of people and, in reality, this is closely related to micromanagement and autonomy.